 Procedure for Appointment

-A request for a staff member to be designated a graduate lecturer should be initiated by the department chair and submitted to the Dean of the Graduate College after approval by the respective college dean.
+A request for a staff member to be designated a graduate lecturer should be initiated by the department chair and submitted to the dean of the Graduate College after approval by the respective college dean.
 These requests should be supported by evidence of the individual’s academic qualifications (i.e., curriculum vitae), the name(s) of the graduate course(s) to be taught, and a justification for the request.

-The Dean of the Graduate College may appoint a graduate lecturer for a period of up to five years.
+The dean of the Graduate College may appoint a graduate lecturer for a period of up to five years.
 Requests for reappointment should be directed to the Graduate College.
 Appropriate evidence of continuing need should accompany these requests, along with course(s) to be taught, and justification for the request.
-Requests are reviewed and approved by the Dean of the Graduate College.
+Requests are reviewed and approved by the dean of the Graduate College.
 Graduate lectureship is not intended as a mechanism for staffing graduate courses for prolonged periods of time.

 Responsibilities